 Reinforcing Number Bonds Using Everyday Situations

 Learning number bonds is key to a child’s future maths success.
-The children that do best at learning number bonds have the support of their parents and the rest of their family.
+The children that do best with learning number bonds have the support of their parents and the rest of their family.
 They are given the chance to practice basic addition and subtraction, which is really all number bonds are, in their daily life.

 An example of this is arranging a family party and asking your child to work out how many guests are expected in total.
 They will know that your sister’s family consists of 4 people your own family has 5 people in it and that Nan and Granddad together make 2 people.
 So with the aid of a piece of paper, their own fingers, M&Ms or blocks can add 5 to 4 to make 9, then add 2 to that to make 11.